reselbob/dockerdemos/foodcourt/readme.md

 # Food Court

-The purpose of this project is to demonstrate the internal DNS naming and implicit service discovery that `docker-compose` internal DNS naming provides.
+The purpose of this project is to demonstrate the implicit service discovery that `docker-compose` internal DNS naming provides.

 ## Start up